mozilla/properties-to-ftl/README.md

 4. The syntax for referring to variables in messages changes.
 5. The JavaScript API for formatting messages changes.

-To help with the first three, you need to add some metadata comments to each `.properties` file that you're migrating:
+To help with the first three, you need to either use the `--ftl-path` and `--ftl-prefix` options or add some metadata comments to each `.properties` file that you're migrating:

 ```ini
 # FTL path: foo/bar/baz.ftl